La Ley SAC

 This is where MailComms Group is positioned, as a trusted service provider qualified in certified electronic delivery and soon in signature and seal preservation (QPRES) in compliance with eIDAS.
 Not as a service channel provider, but as an expert in personalized omnichannel communication and provider of evidence with legal value.

-Certified electronic notifications allow to certify, in an irrefutable manner, that a communication was sent, made available, received, or attempted, with full content and time stamped.
-Resolutions of claims.
+Certified electronic notifications provide reliable proof that a communication was sent, made available, received, or attempted to be sent, with its content intact and time-stamped.
+Claims resolutions.
 Reasoned responses.
 Contractual notices.
-Communications relevant to the file.
-Certified email, certified SMS, certified WhatsApp or online burofax comply with the requirement of proof on a durable medium and drastically reduce the evidentiary conflict.
+Communications relevant to the case file.
+Certified email, certified SMS, certified WhatsApp, or online burofax meet the requirement for proof in a durable medium and drastically reduce disputes over evidence.

-The Act is not limited to individual communications.
-Many information obligations are fulfilled through websites, customer portals or private areas.
-In such cases, the certification of web publications makes it possible to prove what information was available, when it was available and under what conditions.
+The law is not limited to individual communications.
+Many disclosure obligations are fulfilled through websites, customer portals, or private areas.
+In such cases, the certification of web publications makes it possible to verify what information was available, when it was available, and under what conditions.
 It is not about archiving the website.
-It is about being able to test it when it is no longer convenient.
+It is about being able to prove its content when it is no longer readily accessible.

 QPRES: keeping the proof